filecoin-project/venus-docs/go-filecoin-tutorial/Storing-on-Filecoin.md

 In order to run the remainder of these commands, ensure a Filecoin node is installed and currently running.
 See the [getting started](Getting-Started) section of this documentation for more information.

 ## Test Filecoin with sample data

-Personal data can be used to test Filecoin.
 It is recommended to use small test files while initially getting used to the different commands.
 If preferred, there is a folder of [sample data](https://github.com/filecoin-project/sample-data) (images, GIFs, and text files) that can be used to get started.
 Download this data, unzip it, and save it anywhere.
 In the examples below, it is assumed that the repository is saved to the Desktop (`~/Desktop`).

 ## Import data